MarcialRosales/rabbitmq-backup-and-restore/scenario1/README.md

 At this point, we can proceed with the upgrade of the main site without being worried about the messages.

-**NOTE 1**: We are not backing up all the definitions, we are only transferring messages !!!
+**NOTE about backing up definitions**: We are not backing up all the definitions, we are only transferring messages !!!
 You are wondering if we need to declare the queue(s) in the target cluster (e.g. `dr-site` cluster) before moving the messages.
 The answer is that shovel will take care of that.
 It will create a queue in the target cluster with the same definition as the source queue.
 This will not happen with federated queues though.

 Once the main site is ready, we can move the messages back to the main site.
 1. Transfer messages from `dr-site`